searke/TemplateTesting/README.md

 Note that if we hadn't used any random values, we could just decide to turn the testingAssertions into VerificationTest.
 TemplateTesting is also useful for creating large, static tests suites.

-Complex Tags
+Nested Tags
 -----------------------

 "testAssertions" can be filled in in even more complicated ways.
 So far, we have used strings with one underscore to represent values that should be replaced.
 These strings are called "tags".
 The string "a_example" is actually just shorthand for `tag[{"a", "example"}]`.
 This is considered a simple tag.
-More complicated tags have 3 instead of 2 parts and allow us to work with more complicated examples.
+More complicated tags have 3 instead of 2 parts and allow us to work with more complicated and nested examples.

 The function `Interpreter\["Number"\] takes a string and tries to output the number that it represents.
 Consider this simple set of examples for Interpreter\["Number"\].
 Each example has an example input and a corresponding example output stored as a list of Associations:
 ```Mathematica